Sealstrap/Data/README.md

 # Sealstrap data

-Sealstrap data Github repository that is hosted on data.sealstrap.app to host all of Sealstrap's remotely fetched data.
+Github repository that stores all of the remote data for Sealstrap to fetch.